Skip to Main Content

 Bachelor of Science in Sport Management

 The Bachelor of Science in Sport Management has two concentration options for students who are interested in working in the sport industry.
 The Sport Management Concentration is appropriate for those candidates who seek careers in professional sport, intercollegiate athletics, or sport entrepreneurship.
 There is a fully online option in Sport Management with a concentration in Marketing.
 This program is designed for upper level transfer students.
 The program is limited to fall admission only.
-Students interested in this degree program should contact Program Director, Dr. Kristi Sweeney, or an academic advisor in the College of Education and Human Services.
+Students interested in this degree program should contact Program Director, Dr. Jason Lee, or an academic advisor in the College of Education and Human Services.

 The Department of Leadership, School Counseling and Sport Management offers undergraduate programs in the following areas: